MarcosCobena/marcoscobena.github.io/items/wave-engines-on-line-gltf-viewer.md

 Solved this, the next issue we found was how to overcome the glTF files dropped were not processed in any way, and Wave Engine "does not support" reading such on the fly.
 The quotes are intended, as we do support such: dropping such in the Editor renders the model immediately, but there is some magic underneath.

 We started exploring to consume `WaveEngine.Assets` namespace *inside* and app, instead of just from the Editor, which was its natural environment.
-And voilá, it worked!
+And voilÃ¡, it worked!
 When a .glb file (the single binary format for glTF) is dropped:

 - it is imported by "decompressing" its content (textures, materials, etc.) into the FS, and
 - it is exported by generating .we* files ready to be read by Wave Engine